KryteTeam/devdroid-repo/.github/ISSUE_TEMPLATE/submit-my-app.md

 ---

-**Description**
+**Short Description**
-A clear and concise description of what your app is about.
+A clear and concise short description of what your app is about.

 **License**
 What license is your app licensed under.